shopware/frontends/apps/docs/src/getting-started/routing.md

 ## Omitting store API calls for seoURLs

+Having pretty URLs is important for SEO and user experience.
+To display the proper page for that URL, it must be resolved first.
+This often requires two API calls.

+- seoURL lookup, which returns the kind of page we should display and the id of the entity
+- API call to fetch the entity data

+Thankfully, we do not need to do that in every case.
+Only the first request (handled on the server side) is required to resolve the URL.
+After we render the page, every link information contains not only SEOUrl for redirection but also metadata information containing redirection data.
+Thanks to this, we can load page data directly without first resolving the URL.

 To create speaking links for products or categories, you must know the `seoPathInfo` from the `seoURLs` object.
 In some situations, you only have the ID of the product or category and then you may need to make an additional call to get the speaking link.
 This call costs time and can be omitted.

 We have created two new helper functions that can be used to avoid these extra calls.
-Just use `getCategoryRoute` ([see GitHub](https://github.com/shopware/frontends/blob/main/packages/helpers/src/category/getCategoryRoute.ts)) and `getProductRoute` ([see GitHub](https://github.com/shopware/frontends/blob/main/packages/helpers/src/product/getProductRoute.ts)) from [packages/helpers](https://github.com/shopware/frontends/tree/main/packages/helpers).
+Just use [getCategoryRoute](/packages/helpers/getCategoryRoute) and [getProductRoute](/packages/helpers/src/product/getProductRoute) from [packages/helpers](/packages/helpers).
 Use them in combination of `RouterLink` or `NuxtLink` in Vue.js or Nuxt.js projects.

 ##### Example getCategoryRoute with NuxtLink